solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 ***

-Because the issue discussed above is of tremendous importance to modern science, and because of the lively discussion it arouses in the participating circles, the editorial board believes that Dr. Weinland's preceding explainations should be immediately followed by Dr. Otto Hahn's comments.
+Because the issue discussed above is of tremendous importance to modern science, and because of the lively discussion it arouses in the participating circles, the editorial board believes that Dr. Weinland's preceding explanations should be immediately followed by Dr. Otto Hahn's comments.
 Dr. Otto Hahn writes:

 In No. 20 of "Ausland" Mr. Anton Rzehak from Brünn goes against the "Organisms of the Meteorite".